How to SEARCH this FAQ section? đ

 SuperPassport is your digital passport where you can collect stamps as you complete each race and track your progress on your running journey.

-Once you are registered for your final race with your passport number, the race organisers will be notified that you are expected to attend and become a SuperRunner – meaning your SuperMedal will be ready for collection once you have crossed the finish line.
+Once you are registered for your final race with your passport number, the race organisers will be automatically notified that you are expected to attend and become a SuperRunner â meaning your SuperMedal will be ready for collection once you have crossed the finish line.

 All your race results achieved at SuperHalfs races are displayed in the Results section: https://www.superhalfs.com/en/accounts/results/.

-So this is different from your SuperPassport, where only the latest results from each city (if you've run in it more than once) are shown.
+Repeat participations in each city are also shown.
+This is different from your SuperPassport, where only the latest results from each city (if you've run in it more than once) are shown.

 Each run is marked with an icon that expresses the status of this result: it either counts towards your journey, or has been replaced by a newer one, or has already expired.